Prafulpatnecha/geeta/README.md

 <img src="https://github.com/Prafulpatnecha/geeta/blob/master/geeta10.png" height=450px hspace=20>
 </div>

-## The "Departure" app aims to create an immersive and personalized experience for users seeking
+## Details
-spiritual guidance through the teachings of the Bhagvat Geeta.
+The "Departure" app aims to create an immersive and personalized experience for users seeking spiritual guidance through the teachings of the Bhagvat Geeta.
 By incorporating local JSON storage, Shared Preferences, like functionality, themes, chapter images, splash screens, detailed verse screens, and multi-language support, the app offers a comprehensive solution for users to